kubecost/docs/architecture/pricing-sources-matrix.md

 ### Custom Pricing

-Set via the UI or in your values-kubecost.yaml:
+Set via the UI or in your *values-kubecost.yaml*:

 ![UI Custom Pricing Screenshot](../images/custom-pricing.png)

-Prices are monthly.
-Storage is per GB.
-Network is per GB.
+Prices are monthly. `storage` and miscellaneous network metrics are all per GB.

 ```yaml
 kubecostProductConfigs: